kubernetes/enhancements/keps/sig-node/5825-cri-pagination/README.md

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?

-No. The `kubelet_cri_pagination` metric described above will be added as part of this enhancement.
+No. The metrics described above will be added as part of this enhancement.

 ### Dependencies

 ###### Does this feature depend on any specific services running in the cluster?

-No. This feature only requires a CRI-compatible runtime (containerd, CRI-O) with pagination support.
+No. This feature only requires a CRI-compatible runtime (containerd, CRI-O) with streaming RPC support.

 ### Scalability

 ###### Will enabling / using this feature result in any new API calls?

-No new API types.
-Additional CRI calls only when pagination is used (one per page vs. one total).
+No new Kubernetes API calls.
+The streaming RPCs replace the unary CRI calls with a single streaming call per list operation.

 ###### Will enabling / using this feature result in introducing new API types?

-No new types; only new optional fields on existing messages.
+New streaming RPC methods and their request/response messages are added to the CRI proto.
+No new Kubernetes API types.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?